Sweet potato gnocchi is delicious! It's very easy to make with 3 ingredients and 30 minutes. It's a tasty, easy dinner recipe.

 For the Sweet Potato Gnocchi

-- 250 g plain flour (all purpose), plus extra for dusting
+- 2 cups (250g) all-purpose flour (plain flour) plus extra for dusting

 - 1 tsp sea salt

 - 1 tbsp oil

 - 2 cups spinach

 - 1 tbsp plain yogurt or sour cream or soya cream

 - Peel the sweet potatoes and cut into 1" cubes.
 Add to a pot of boiling water and boil until soft, about 12 minutes.

 - Heat the mashed sweet potato in a pot to remove excess moisture.
 If there are still any lumps in the mashed potato, mash it again until smooth.
 Allow the potato to cool.